-Steps Actions Actors 1 Commit to remediating recruitment fees Establish a policy commitment on responsible recruitment, detailing the process and timeline for remediation plans to be set up and implemented.
+Steps Actions 1 Commit to Establish a policy commitment on responsible recruitment, detailing the process and timeli implemented.
 All employers should adopt such a policy.
-Timeline: Within a period of 3 months since the issue was identified When the issue is first discovered or reported: Create a time-bound Remediation Plan.
-Timeline: Within 4 - 6 weeks since the issue was identified Implement preventive measures, including strong human rights due diligence, to address the root causes of worker-paid fees Employer 2 Investigate recruitment fees and costs paid by workers Commission an independent assessment14 to understand which workers have paid fees and how much they have paid.
-Timeline: As soon as possible within a maximum period of 6-8 weeks.
-This should include specific data on: Fees paid by different worker nationalities or other sub-groups (e.g., data could differ based on recruitment year, recruitment agents in source or destination country, migration corridor, job description, gender, or other) Type of fees and costs paid or due, including interest.
-The Guidance provides15 elements on how to select a credible Assessor, ensure adequate sampling and triangulation.
-Confidential Workers' Interviews are a key part of the investigation: Minimum recommendation: 40-45% of the workforce interviewed Best Practice: 100% of the workforce interviewed.
-Ensure interviews are carried out in workers' own language and consider having a diverse interview team trained in sensitive interviewing techniques 3 Understand who is eligible for repayment All workers that are employed or were actively employed on the date the issue was first discovered or reported are eligible for repayment.
-The Guidance provides specific elements on how to address the cases of subcontracted workers and former workers or workers who leave during the repayment period.
-Assessor 4 Calculate the repayment amount Define the repayment amount by considering: Average (mean or median) fees paid per nationality or another relevant group.
-Any outliers (very high or low numbers) should be removed.
-Historic and current currency exchange rates to ensure the value repaid is valid and fair.
-Inflation since the fee was paid to ensure the value repaid is accurate.
+Timeline: Within a period of 3 mon remediating recruitment fees When the issue is first discovered or reported: Create a time-bound Remediation Plan.
+Timeline: Within 4 - 6 weeks since the issue Implement preventive measures, including strong human rights due diligence, to ad 2 Investigate recruitment fees and costs paid by workers Commission an independent assessment 14 to understand which workers have paid fees a possible within a maximum period of 6-8 weeks.
+This should include specific data on: Fees paid by different worker nationalities or other sub-groups (e.g., data could diff source or destination country, migration corridor, job description, gender, or other) Type of fees and costs paid or due, including interest.
+The Guidance provides 15 elements on how to select a credible Assessor, ensure adequate Confidential Workers' Interviews are a key part of the investigation: • Minimum recommendation: 40-45% of the workforce interviewed • Best Practice: 100% of the workforce interviewed.
+Ensure interviews are carried out in workers' own language and consider having a div techniques 3 Understand who is eligible for repayment All workers that are employed or were actively employed on the date the issue was first dis Guidance provides specific elements on how to address the cases of subcontracted worke the repayment period.
+4 Calculate the repayment amount Define the repayment amount by considering: Average (mean or median) fees paid per nationality or another relevant group. removed.
+Historic and current currency exchange rates to ensure the value repaid is valid and Inflation since the fee was paid to ensure the value repaid is accurate.
 If relevant, include interest from loans taken to cover costs of recruitment.
-Bank fees and tax implications should be taken to make sure they are covered by the employer.
-Consultation with workers or their representatives, as well as other stakeholders (NGOs, independent experts) will help verify the calculation Assessor 5 Timeline of repayment is accurate and the result is fair.
-Define timeline for fee repayment to the workers ensuring the workers are paid back as soon as possible.
-Define how repayment will be made.
-Minimum recommendation: Equal instalments (as per repayment schedule) over a maximum period of 6 months.
-Best practice: Lump sum payment.
-Guarantees of job security and protection from any type of retaliation should be provided to workers: All workers should remain free to leave their job.
-No worker should be penalised from raising the issue of recruitment fees or receiving repayment.
-Employer 6 Engage and communicate with workers Communication and consultation should be consistent throughout the entirety of the repayment process.
-Workers should be informed and consulted at different stages about the calculation method, repayment amount, as well as the procedure and timeline.
-Inform and consult affected workers, verbally and in writing, about payment amount and calculation method, protocol, timeline, and grievance and appeals mechanisms, in their own language.
-After payment is made, each worker should receive a payslip which shows the repayment amount as a separate item clearly labelled and not subject to income tax or other charges Employer' Human Resources Operation team 7 Verify payment Verify, through worker interviews, management interviews and document review, that all repayments have been made correctly.
-Best practice is to follow-up and check-in with workers an additional 3-6 months later In case of a longer timeframe, regular communication, and updates on the status of the repayment should be a part of the verification process Third-part Verifier
+Bank fees and tax implications should be taken to make sure they are covered by the Consultation with workers or their representatives, as well as other stakeholders (NGOs, i is accurate and the result is fair.
+Define timeline for fee repayment to the workers ensuring the workers are paid back as so 5 Timeline of repayment Define how repayment will be made.
+Minimum recommendation: Equal instalments (as per repayment schedule) over a m Best practice: Lump sum payment.
+Guarantees of job security and protection from any type of retaliation should be provided t All workers should remain free to leave their job.
+No worker should be penalised from raising the issue of recruitment fees or receivir All workers should have access to an effective grievance channel during the remedi 6 Engage and communicate with workers Communication and consultation should be consistent throughout the entirety of the representation and consultation should be consulted at different stages about the calculation method, repayment amount, as well as t Inform and consult affected workers, verbally and in writing, about payment amount and ca and appeals mechanisms, in their own language After payment is made, each worker should receive a payslip which shows the repayment subject to income tax or other charges 7 Verify Verify, through worker interviews, management interviews and document review, that all re is to follow-up and check-in with workers an additional 3-6 months later

+In case of a longer timeframe, regular communication, and updates on the status of the rep